Forensic palynology: Present status

-Forensic Palynology is an evolving forensic science application.
-And is mostly utilized in countries such as New Zealand, Australia, and the United Kingdom.
+Forensic palynology is an evolving forensic science application mostly utilized in countries such as New Zealand, Australia, and the United Kingdom.
 It is relatively "small, disparate, and fragmented" compared to the other approaches, thus, there is no thorough guide to achieve the best practice in forensic palynology.
 Moreover, there is a limit in forensic palynologists as most skilled palynologists do not enter the forensic palynology field.
-As becoming a Forensic Palynologist requires rigorous training and education, one must attain a Ph.D. with sufficient background in studies such as forensic science, botany, ecology, geography, and climatology.
+As becoming a Forensic Palynologist requires rigorous training and education, one must attain a PhD with sufficient background in studies such as forensic science, botany, ecology, geography, and climatology.
 Most importantly they must receive training in the field of quaternary science.
+Recently however, there has been expansive research into areas that have yet to well documented, such as the study that did research on the effects that an arid climate had on pollen analytics that took place in southeast Spain.
+This study not only expanded the use of forensic palynology into new parts of the world that have not yet been introduced to this science, but also collected results that outline a proper method for pollen spectra collecting that is effective in arid conditions.
+Another recent study did research in Bolivia to study the pollen assemblage in high altitude soils, this study also created a forensic database for uses in non-seasonal soil.
+This database creation is allowing forensic palynology to be used in a more broad area now, as data for both high altitude pollen assemblage and non-seasonal soil data has been collected.
+Another recent advancement in forensic palynology is the massive expansion of the largest pollen database on the internet, PalDat.
+The University of Vienna and AGES worked to integrate over 2000 datasets consisting of detailed methods for pollen analysis including the use of high resolution light microscopy micrographs of hydrated pollen, and polarity ratios to determine the shape and aperture position of a pollen grain.